Young mother holds baby while talking to a home health nurse

 This grant supports independent monitoring and evaluation of sexual violence prevention programs administered through Wisconsin’s implementation of the federal RPE program.

-Evaluation Staff: Vigna, Lindberg
+Evaluation Staff: Vigna, Little

 Funder: Center for Disease Control and Prevention (CDC) via Wisconsin Department of Health Services